 To nominate, visit Share Your Thoughts.
 Nominations must be received by 4pm on 13 July 2018.

 There are many reasons why people stand for Council.
 Most councillors say the sense of satisfaction gained from serving the community is the biggest reward for joining Council.

 Some of the benefits gained include: increased knowledge of the operations of the City, improved self-esteem, confidence in public speaking, the chance to meet new people and become involved in activities in the community which may not have been possible otherwise.

 Of all the levels of government, local government is particularly rewarding as councillors see first-hand the changes occurring within our community – changes they have played a role in making.
 Being a councillor can change your perspective about the diversity of our community and the different needs of each group.

-If you are considering standing for Council at the next election, further information can be obtained from the Western Australian Electoral Commission or the Department of Local Government, Sport and Cultural Industries.
+If you are considering standing for Council at the next election in October 2019, further information can be obtained from the Western Australian Electoral Commission or the Department of Local Government, Sport and Cultural Industries.